butterflyology/tidy_Baseball_Data/README.md

 **2016 Commits:**

 1. 31 July - Initial commit (README.md)
-2. 7 August - Updated Ch.
+1. 7 August - Updated Ch.
 2 file to include exercises
-3. 9 August - Completed Ch.
+1. 9 August - Completed Ch.
 2 & 3 questions at the end of the chapter.
-4. 16 August - Completed Ch.
+1. 16 August - Completed Ch.
 4 and three end of chapter questions.
-5. 20 August - Uploaded Ch.
+1. 20 August - Uploaded Ch.
 5, exercises, and added a table with EVENT_CD codes explained.
-6. 22 August - Uploaded Ch.
+1. 22 August - Uploaded Ch.
 6 code and exercises.
-7. 24 August - Cleaned code and centered figures.
+1. 24 August - Cleaned code and centered figures.
-8. 28 August - Fixed figures in Ch.2, began work on Ch.7
+1. 28 August - Fixed figures in Ch.2, began work on Ch.7
-9. 4 October - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
+1. 4 October - Found error in code for Figure 5.2, began Ch.7, used the "tidyverse" package rather than a la carte packages.
-10 .
-13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set
+1. 13 October - Cleaned the RMarkdown code by setting global with opts_chunk$set
+1. 15 Novemeber - Added Chapter 8 material.